NONOsenpai/OOlanguageComparison/MemoryManagement.md

 # Memory Management

+## Java
+* Built-in garbage collection.
+* Java Memory Model(JVM).
+* JVM memory is divided into separate parts.
+At broad level, JVM Heap memory is physically divided into two parts – Young Generation and Old Generation.
+* Young generation is the place where all the new objects are created.
+When young generation is filled, garbage collection is performed.
+This garbage collection is called Minor GC.
+Young Generation is divided into three parts – Eden Memory and two Survivor Memory spaces.
+* Old Generation memory contains the objects that are long lived and survived after many rounds of Minor GC.
+Usually garbage collection is performed in Old Generation memory when it’s full.
+Old Generation Garbage Collection is called Major GC and usually takes longer time.
+* An object becomes eligible for Garbage collection or GC if it is not reachable from any live threads or by any static references.

 ## C#
 For the majority of the objects that your app creates, you can rely on .NET's garbage collector to handle memory management.